 LIFETIME attribute, denoting the time after which it will expire.
 The client has to send a refresh request to keep its

 There are mainly 2 ways a TURN server can be used to achieve connectivity.
-We will look into them by considering one-on-one connection as an example.
+We will look into them by considering one-on-one connections as an example.

 In this case, there is one TURN client and one peer.
 Usually, when only one party has issues with the direct connection, this is the recommended way.

-Now that we’ve seen too much theoretically about TURN server, let us also try to setup and test our own TURN server.
+Now that we’ve seen too much theoretically about the TURN server, let us also try to set up and test our own TURN server.
 We will be using coTURN, a really popular open-source TURN server implementation.